tyler-dll/BetterUI-LethalCompany/README.md

 2. Click `Install with Mod Manager`
 3. If there is a pop up asking you to *confirm opening a link with r2modman*, click the confirm button
     - In different browsers this pop up will look and be different including the buttons, so instruction may vary
-    - If there is no pop up then your browser is preventing it, disable pop up blocker just for the Thunderstore website.
+    - If there is no pop up then your browser is preventing it, disable pop up blocker just for the Thunderstore website
 ___
-> *Having issues with this mod?
-Contact me on [Discord](https://discord.com/users/235518194612305920) or [Github](https://github.com/LessonLethal/BetterUI/issues).*
 ___
-___

-# List of KeyboardShortcut Values ⌨
+# List of KeyboardShortcut Values

 > [Referenced From This Documentation Page by Unity](https://docs.unity3d.com/ScriptReference/KeyCode.html)